 Should law enforcement officials find it necessary to question students during the school day or during periods of extracurricular activities, the building administrator or designee will be present, when possible.
-An effort will be made to notify the parent of the situation.
+An effort will be made to notify the parent/guardian of the situation prior to granting an interview.

 Parents/guardians are advised that when an Oregon Department of Human Services or a law enforcement official is questioning a child whom the investigating agent believes may have been a victim of child abuse, the investigator may exclude district personnel from the investigation and may prohibit personnel from contacting parents/guardians.

 Board Policy KN